MathanTJ/MATLAB-Unity-Autonomous-UAV/README.md

 6. The installation guide will also guide you through installing the ROS TCP Connector addon in Unity.
 Once You've completed the `Unity Setup` section you're good to go - dont worry about the `Install Unity Robotics Demo`, its not needed for this project.

-7. Run the Unity scene and the ROS TCP Endpoint.
+7. Run the ROS TCP Endpoint and then the Unity scene.
 You should see something like the following output in your Ubuntu terminal running the Endpoint:

    `[INFO] [1778595777.518194872] [UnityEndpoint]: Starting server on 172.28.87.13:10000`
    `[INFO] [1778595783.216133306] [UnityEndpoint]: Connection from 172.28.80.1`